Reception 2022 - 2023

 PE

 Your child participates in a weekly PE session.
 PE kits should be clearly labelled with their names.
 Long hair should be tied back for PE and no jewellery (including earrings) is to be worn.
+This will initially take place on a Friday morning.

 Reception: News items